platformsh/platformsh-docs/docs/src/create-apps/hooks/_index.md

 relationships:
     drupal: 'drupal:http'

-# The hooks that will be triggered when the package is deployed.
+# The hooks that are triggered when the package is deployed.
 hooks:
     # Gatsby's build is delayed to the post_deploy hook, when Drupal is available for requests.
     post_deploy: npm run build